Qasr-e-Fatima: Exterior details

 Palace original entrance (left) and during the exhibition 'Tale of the Tile' (right).

-Mohatta Palace is an elaborate building with intricate details which are present in almost every portion of this magnificent building.
-These are in the form of carvings.
+Mohatta Palace is elaborately decorated with detailed carvings found throughout the building.
 The delicate designs include bird’s wings in the large windows, situated in the top right and left corners of the arches.

 There are also peacock motifs in the stonework and they are found around each of the nine domes.
 Also, there has been a lot of use of the scallop shape in upwards and downward positions around the lower areas, in the form of a strip going around the building and on top of the first and second-floor windows that protrude outwards.
 There are also many floral motifs around the surrounding wall, between each scallop, such as marigolds.
 Hibiscus flowers to are found lightly carved between rectangular shapes underneath all the windows, which are on the sides of the doorways.

 Similarly, each window and doorway is framed by two large, intricately carved marigolds at the top right and left side of the arches.

 Moreover, the balustrade terrace, rooftop and octagonal towers have dainty knobs and a rectangular box-like shape chiseled into each baluster.

 Furthermore, there are decorative brackets underneath each window, projecting ‘chhajja’, entrance ways, domes, all around the building which makes it look more delicate to one's eye.
 Also, each of the columns around the building has motifs and flowers engraved horizontally between spaces.
 These go all around the building in a horizontal line.

 Similarly, the five domes of the barsati have lines etched into them, giving them more form and texture, unlike the octagonal towers which are just plain except for the peacock carving which is present in all of the domes.

 After Independence

 After Mohatta's departure to India, the Government of Pakistan acquired the building to house the Ministry of Foreign Affairs in 1947.

-Fatima Jinnah, the sister of the Quaid-e-Azam Muhammad Ali Jinnah, moved into it in 1964.
-In the '60s Mohatta Palace was dubbed Qasre-e-Fatima, becoming the hub of her presidential campaign against President Ayub Khan.
+Fatima Jinnah, the sister of Muhammad Ali Jinnah, moved into it in 1964.
+In the 1960s Mohatta Palace was dubbed Qasr-e-Fatima, becoming the hub of her presidential campaign against President Ayub Khan.
 After her untimely death, her sister Shireen Jinnah moved in to occupy the ground floor for many years.
 With her death in 1980, the palace was sealed.